RMartinezGonzalez/Results-summary-component/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Results summary component solution

 This is a solution to the [Results summary component on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.